adehgha/DRL-Navigation/project 2-continuous_control/README.md

 * **A3C vs. DDPG**: Comparing the performance of DDPG vs. A3C.

-* **PPO/TRPO/D4PG vs. DDPG**: Comparing the performance of DDPG vs. more robust algorithms such as TRPO, PPO, D4PG.
+* **PPO/TRPO vs. DDPG**: Comparing the performance of DDPG vs. more robust algorithms such as TRPO, PPO.

 * **Buffer Prioritization**: Smart use of the buffer and prioritizing the rare and important events with non-uniform sampling.